Acharvey123/GeoScope/README.md

 - Select date range you need imagery for, and the sensor you want to search for.
 - Click the "Search Available Imagery" button to retrieve and display satellite imagery for the selected area.
 - Browse through available imagery and select "Load Image" to view on map.
+- You can filter imagery by percent coverage of the AOI, as well as by capture date.
 - If satisfied, you can export the image to your Google Drive with the "Export" button.
 This may take a few minutes to show up in your drive, especially for large images.
 - To restart your search, you can click the "New Search" button.